-Pupils will completed external assessments in the Summer term:
+Pupils will completed external assessments in the final term of Year 11:

-Paper 1 Reading, 2 hours (80 marks 50%)

-Candidates answer three questions on three texts (passages) which may be on a similar topic.
-Passage A and B will be 700-750 words long and Passage C will be 500-650 words lona.

-Paper 3 Directed Writing and Composition, 2 hours (80 marks 50%) Candidates answer one question on a passage or passages totalling 650-750 words, and then complete one composition task from a choice of four titles.
-Speaking and Listening Test

-Marks for this component do not contribute to the overall grade.
+- Paper 1 Reading, 2 hours (80 marks 50%) Candidates answer three questions on three texts (passages) which may be on a similar topic.
+Passage A and B will be 700-750 words long and Passage C will be 500-650 words long. - Paper 3 Directed Writing and Composition, 2 hours (80 marks 50%) Candidates answer one question on a passage or passages totalling 650-750 words, and then complete one composition task from a choice of four titles. - Speaking and Listening Test Marks for this component do not contribute to the overall grade.
 Certificates record achievement of pass, merit or distinction.